Carlos Contreras (baseball): Texas AirHogs

+Vaqueros Unión Laguna

 On June 28, 2017, Contreras left the AirHogs to sign with the Vaqueros Unión Laguna of the Mexican Baseball League.
 He was released on February 1, 2018.

+Texas AirHogs (second stint)

 On June 17, 2018, Contreras signed with the AirHogs.
 He was released on May 15, 2019.
 Contreras later re-signed with the AirHogs on August 1, 2019.
 In 2020, the team was not selected by the league to compete in the condensed season due to the COVID-19 pandemic.
 Contreras was not chosen by another team in the dispersal draft, and therefore became a free agent.

+Parma Baseball Club

 On February 18, 2022, Contreras was signed by Parma Baseball.
+He made 16 appearances for the team, recording a 1.09 ERA with 60 strikeouts and 3 saves across 33.0 innings pitched.

+On April 6, 2023, Contreras re–signed with Parma.
+He pitched in 8 games for the club, logging a 1.20 ERA with 18 strikeouts across 15.0 innings of work.

+Saraperos de Saltillo

+On April 9, 2024, Contreras signed with the Saraperos de Saltillo of the Mexican League.
+He made only one appearance for Saltillo, logging a scoreless inning with one strikeout.

+Rieleros de Aguascalientes

+On April 26, 2024, Contreras was traded to the Rieleros de Aguascalientes of the Mexican League.
+In six appearances, he posted an inflated 15.43 ERA, giving up 8 earned runs in 4 2/3 innings.
+Contreras was released by the Rieleros on May 27.

+Senadores de Caracas

+In 2025, Contreras signed with the Senadores de Caracas of the Venezuelan Major League.